VinFast VF 8: Reception

 The VinFast VF 8 received a widely negative reception after press cars became available to automotive journalists in the United States.
-A number of well-established and broadly published automotive journalists and car critics have given the VF8 poor reviews for virtually every metric.
+A number of well-established and broadly published automotive journalists and car critics have given the VF 8 poor reviews for virtually every metric.

 Kevin Williams of Jalopnik test drove a pre-production model of the VF 8 which had at that time received Vietnamese sales approval.
 Williams remarked that the car "felt slow", with inconsistent performance between individual vehicles.
 He was highly critical of the vehicle's ride and handling, with visibly poor suspension control and unresponsive steering.
 He concluded that the VF 8 was an "underdeveloped, unfinished product that, quite frankly, would be an embarrassment in any market."
 Brian Wong of Green Car Reports also tested a pre-production model: he described the car as having noticeable body roll, poor braking performance, and poor throttle tuning.

 Emme Hall of Green Car Reports later tested a production model and noted the car's poor build quality, and again described poor suspension and braking performance.
-However, Hall praised the VF 8's infotainment system as well-organised and responsive, and commended VinFast for its 10-year warranty.
+However, Hall praised the VF 8's infotainment system as well-organized and responsive, and commended VinFast for its 10-year warranty.
 Hall concluded that if VinFast had taken a slower timeline to sort through the VF 8's issues, "it might actually have a decent car."

 Road & Tracks reviewer Mack Hogan also criticised the VF 8 for poor build quality, and claimed that the VF 8 had the worst ride quality and steering of any car he had reviewed.
 Hogan also complained of poor braking performance and constant alarms from the car's driver assist features.